Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Data and individual analysis frameworks

 The SPT cluster cosmology dataset and analysis framework are described in \cite{bocquet24I}.
-Cluster candidates are identified by applying a matched filter to data from the SPT-SZ, SPTpol ECS, and SPTpol 500d surveys and measuring the detection significance $\xi$ \citep{bleem15, bleem20, bleem24}.
+Cluster candidates are identified by applying a matched filter to data from the 2,500~deg$^2$ SPT-SZ, the 2,800~deg$^2$ SPTpol Extended Cluster Survey (ECS), and the 500~deg$^2$ SPTpol 500d surveys and measuring the detection significance $\xi$ \citep{bleem15, bleem20, bleem24}.
 Over the footprint of the SPT survey that is shared with DES, we consider detections with $\xi>4.25$ for SPTpol 500d, $\xi>4.5$ for SPT-SZ, and $\xi>5$ for SPTpol ECS.
-We perform the cluster confirmation and redshift assignment using the multi-component matched filter algorithm (MCMF) \cite{klein18, klein24spt}.
+We perform the cluster confirmation and redshift assignment using the multicomponent matched filter algorithm (MCMF) \cite{klein18, klein24spt}.
 We use DES data, and at high redshift $z>1.1$, data from the Wide-field Infrared Survey Explorer (WISE) \cite{WISEobservatory}.
-In essence, a candidate is confirmed as a cluster if the measured richness $\lambda$ exceeds a redshift-dependent limit $\lambda_\mathrm{min}(z)$ that is calibrated to ensure a target purity of $>98\%$.
+In essence, a candidate is confirmed as a cluster if the measured richness $\lambda$ exceeds a redshift-dependent limit $\lambda_\mathrm{min}(z)$ that is empirically calibrated to ensure a target purity of $>98\%$.
 Outside of the shared survey footprint, we consider detections with $\xi>5$ and perform the cluster confirmation and redshift determination based on targeted follow-up observations (using among others, the PISCO imager \cite{stalder14PISCO} and \textit{Spitzer}/IRAC \citep{fazio04}) as described in \cite{bleem15, bleem20}.

 The cosmology sample comprises 1,005 confirmed clusters at $z>0.25$.
-A subset of 688 clusters at $z<0.95$ also have DES~Y3 weak-lensing data \citep{bocquet24I}, and 39 clusters at higher redshifts of $0.6-1.7$ have weak-lensing data from HST \citep{schrabback18, raihan20, hernandez-martin20, schrabback21, zohren22}.
+A subset of 688 clusters at $z<0.95$ also have DES~Y3 weak-lensing data \citep{bocquet24I}, and 39 clusters at higher redshifts of 0.6--1.7 have weak-lensing data from HST \citep{schrabback18, raihan20, hernandez-martin20, schrabback21, zohren22}.
 The lensing measurements exclude the cluster core regions and are restricted to the well-understood small-scale 1-halo term regime.
 For DES, we consider scales between $0.5~h^{-1}$Mpc and $3.2/(1+z)~h^{-1}$Mpc, and for HST, scales between 0.5~Mpc and 1.5~Mpc.
-The individual radial profiles of the tangential shear $\vec g_\mathrm{t}$, along with a `lensing mass to halo mass' relation $M_\mathrm{WL}-M_\mathrm{halo}$ that accounts for all stochastic and systematic uncertainties \citep{grandis21}, are used to calibrate the mean observable--mass relation.
-We describe the cluster sample and the weak-lensing data using a Bayesian hierarchical model
+The individual radial profiles of the tangential shear $\vec g_\mathrm{t}$, along with a ``lensing mass to halo mass'' relation $M_\mathrm{WL}-M_\mathrm{halo}$ that accounts for all stochastic and systematic uncertainties \citep{grandis21}, are used to calibrate the mean observable--mass relation.
+We describe the cluster sample and the weak-lensing data using a Bayesian hierarchical model M as

 with the sample selection $\Theta_\mathrm{s}(\xi,\lambda,z)$ and where the index $i$ runs over all clusters in the sample.
 The differential cluster abundance is computed as

 with the halo mass function \citep{tinker08} $\frac{\mathrm{d}^2 N(M, z, \boldsymbol{p})}{\mathop{\mathrm{d} M} \mathop{\mathrm{d} V}}$ and the differential volume $\frac{\mathrm{d}^2 V(z,\boldsymbol p)}{\mathop{\mathrm{d} z} \mathop{\mathrm{d}\Omega_\mathrm{s}}}$ within the survey footprint $\Omega_\mathrm{s}$.
 The second line in Eq.~(\ref{eq:dN}) contains the relationships between the observed (and thus noisy) cluster properties and the intrinsic ones.
 Finally, $P(\zeta, \tilde\lambda, M_\mathrm{WL} |M,z,\vec p)$ describes the multiobservable-to-mass scaling relations, including the effects of correlated intrinsic scatter.
 For the cluster analysis, the vector $\vec p$ contains the cosmological parameters along with 23 parameters that describe the observable--mass relations and importantly, the systematic uncertainties in the weak-lensing modeling.